christdiedforoursins/jekyll-gospel-presentation/index.md

 layout: default
 title: The Best News Ever
 description: The gift of everlasting life.

 ---

 Jesus promises everlasting life to anyone who believes on Him.

 > "Verily, verily, I say unto you, He that believeth on me hath everlasting life." — John 6:47

 **In simple terms: God loves you.
 You are a sinner.
 Jesus died for your sins.
-Believe in Him and receive eternal life as a free gift.**
+Believe on Him and receive eternal life as a free gift.**

 ---

 ## Why this matters

-If your life ended today, do you know for certain where you would spend forever?
-It's one of life's biggest questions, and deep down, we all long for hope and assurance.
-God wants you to know the answer with confidence.
-The truth is not complicated, and it's not based on your performance, your lifestyle, or how "good" you have been.
-It's about a clear promise God has given us in the Bible, rooted in His profound love for you.
+At some point, everyone wonders what will happen when they die.
+What’s next?
+Where do we go, and what comes after this life?

+The Bible makes it clear that we have all sinned, and the result of sin is spiritual death—eternal separation from God.
+As terrifying as that sounds, God doesn’t want you to live in fear.
+He wants you to know with certainty that you can have everlasting life and spend eternity with Him in heaven.

 ---